LucasDelfino92/morrowindsharp/betterbodies.md

 - [**Dahrk Mods by Melchior: md_bm_berserkers_2.2**](https://www.nexusmods.com/morrowind/mods/43528) by Melchior Dahrk: adds fur coverings to Bloodmoon berserkers.
 - [**Better Dwarven Spectres - Mer and Maidens Edition**](https://www.nexusmods.com/morrowind/mods/45617) by Melchior Dahrk: adds female Dwarven Spectres to the leveled lists, and replaces one unique spectre with the new model.
 Better Bodies conversion of the original Dwarven Spectre.
 Makes the robe worn by the spectres a random drop.
 	- Only activate **Dwarven Spectres BB + Fem.esp**.

+# CHOOSE YOUR OWN MOD

+Choose between one of these two alternatives:

+- [**New Beast Bodies - Clean Version**](http://mw.modhistory.com/download-10-10928) by LizTail: replaces the default body meshes and textures with high quality ones for all beast playable races.
+- [**New Beast Bodies - Mature Version**](http://mw.modhistory.com/download-10-11364) by LizTail: replaces the default body meshes and textures with high quality ones for all beast playable races.

 # NOTES